I’ve just spent the past few weeks writing about and exploring the significance of the Bill of Rights. I’ve learned much and I hope you have as well.

 “The Congress, whenever two-thirds of both houses shall deem it necessary, shall propose amendments to this Constitution, or, on the application of the legislatures of two thirds of the several states, shall call a convention for proposing amendments, which, in either case, shall be valid to all intents and purposes, as part of this Constitution, when ratified by the legislatures of three-fourths of the several states, or by conventions in three-fourths thereof, as the one or the other mode of ratification may be proposed by the Congress; provided that no amendment which may be made prior to the year one thousand eight hundred and eight shall in any manner affect the first and fourth clauses in the ninth section of the first article; and that no state, without its consent, shall be deprived of its equal suffrage in the Senate.”

 Consider the context of this option to amend the Constitution.
 The founders were struggling against a vast slew of people who were not sure if they approved of the new Constitution in the first place.
 Hamilton and Madison, the primary authors and proponents of the Constitution, knew that it was an imperfect document and that once members of Congress served in Congress for a little while, they were likely to discover areas that needed amending.

 Further, Madison and Hamilton understood that the states were very concerned that the federal government would have too much power; thus, it needed to be within the state’s ability to call forth a constitutional convention that would allow them to present new amendments to Congress.

-Article V introduces two paths for amending the Constitution: (I’m getting this breakdown from the website here)
+Article V introduces two paths for amending the Constitution: (I’m using this website to breakdown Article V)

 So, the process is pretty straight forward.
-Either Congress can introduce the amendment and the states must then ratify it, or the states can (if enough are involved) require that Congress call a convention where the states can propose an amendment.
+Either Congress can introduce the amendment and the states must then ratify it, or the states can (if enough are involved) require that Congress call a convention where the states can propose an amendment, or multiple amendments.

 Notice what two branches of government are missing in this process?
 The executive and judicial.